A small family property with a bicycle...

 Since 1964, family Rocher has been producing rich and powerful AOC Montagne Saint-Emilion wines.

-In 1964, my parents, Abel and Victorine Rocher, originally from Charente Limousine region, bought a Girondine house with 30 ares of vineyard in the hamlet of Mirande in the heart of the Montagne Saint-Emilion appellation.
-They created Vieux Chateau des Rochers to reference our last name but also the limestone rocks located both in the village and under the vineyard.
+In 1964, Abel and Victorine Rocher, originally from Charente Limousine region, bought a Girondine house with 30 ares of vineyard in the hamlet of Mirande in the heart of the Montagne Saint-Emilion appellation.
+They created Vieux Chateau des Rochers to reference our their name but also the limestone rocks located both in the village and under the vineyard.

 The benefits of nature, the slow work of time and respect of traditions are found in the quality of our wines : rigorous pruning, thinning the bunches, hand-picking and selection of ripe grapes, long fermentation in vats, and to finish, wine growing between 12 and 18 months.

 Our best vintages are born thanks to our know-how, and the natural symbiosis of the region, the microclimate and the grape variety.